tgrava/tgrava.github.io/_pages/about.md

 Go thou and find it anew.

 The data-generating process is not in or outside your model.
 De Finetti knew it.
-But marketing hid it."
+But marketing hid it.

 If you get it, welcome.
 If you don't, welcome.